 Sunrise @ 7:02 am Sunset @ 6:26 pm

-At 5 pm on Saturday, the 25th, we will host our inaugural trail version of the beer mile.
-We will mark a quarter mile loop of trail.
+At 5 pm on Saturday, the 24th, we will host second annual running of what is now the Texas trail beer mile championship!* We will mark a quarter mile loop of trail.
 You must consume a beer at the start line, then take off and run the 1/4 mile loop.
-You will repeat this until you have consumed 4 beers and completed one full mile (4 loops).
+You will repeat this until you have consumed 4 craft beers and completed one full mile (4 loops).

-No entry fee; however, waivers will be need to be signed, for obvious reasons.
+No entry fee; however, you will have to sign a waiver, for obvious reasons.
+Space is unlimited.

 Fill out the form below to run the free Beer Mile: Trail Edition!